pdvjuan/bode-100/README.md

 ## Running the Application

 1. In Visual Studio, set the `MainForm` as the startup form.
+2. Make sure to change the customPath in MainForm.cs and in CSV Functions uncomment out the sections of code stated in the function
-2. Press `F5` or click the "Start" button in the toolbar to run the application.
+3. Press `F5` or click the "Start" button in the toolbar to run the application.

 ## Configuration